justinrayshort/justinrayshort/README.md

-- 👋 Hi, I’m @justinshortio
+- 👋 Hi, I’m Justin
 - 👀 I’m interested in ... automation, infrastructure as code, and cybersecurity.
 - 🌱 I’m currently learning ... software defined networking.
 - 💞️ I’m looking to collaborate on ... open-source technologies.